johnwcowan/CharSplit/README.md

     fairly extensive (about 250,000 words each)
     and provide current German, Austrian, and Swiss spelling.
   * The file `de-1901.dic` provides the spelling used between 1901 and 1996.
+  * The file `misc.dic` is a collection of nouns that are mis-split and are therefore included in the dictionary so that they won't be split.
+  * The file `legal.dic` contains legal terms.
+Remove it before running getdicts if you don't want it to be included.
-  * The file `de-mixed.dic` is a merger of all four of the other files.
+  * The file `de-mixed.dic` is a merger of all of the other files.

+You can add your own wordlists before running `getdicts` if you want.
+They must be plain UTF-8 text with one word per line.

 If the program is not splitting hard enough for your purposes, you may want to find and use a smaller dictionary.